pbelmans/hyperkaehler-info/brainstorm.md

 [x] Chern numbers

 [x] Fujiki constant

+  [ ] check how the invariants in 3.2.1 and 3.2.2 of https://arxiv.org/pdf/1810.02087.pdf compare to what is currently written on the website

 [ ] stable Betti numbers? some Heisenberg stuff? section 5 and appendix of https://arxiv.org/pdf/math/0009109.pdf